Category Archives: PPC

 Personal Touch

 While the per-call advertising model uses modern technology, its effectiveness stems from more traditional promotion.
-Consumers who are willing to call your HVAC company typically seek a more personal touch.
+Consumers willing to call your HVAC company typically seek a more personal touch.

 Anyone can submit a digital form or sign up for an email newsletter.
 Still, these interactions are rarely personal and seldom lead to conversions.
-Instead, by paying for calls, you can immediately capture warm leads and convert them using your most effective sales techniques.
+Instead, paying for calls lets you immediately capture warm leads and convert them using your most effective sales techniques.

 Seasonal Promotion